No Form Action Theory |

 Take current artificial intelligence as an example.
 When we ask it questions, it answers like a conscious person, making it difficult to distinguish between truth and falsehood.
 This has only achieved transparency of isolation, a transparency in language and logic that resembles a real person.
 In other words, it is logically clear and comprehensible in terms of isolation, which is transparency on the isolation level.
 In this aspect, it appears as transparent as a real person, leading people to mistakenly believe it possesses human consciousness, when in fact it has not achieved the transparency of manifestation of human consciousness.
 Achieving transparency in one form does not necessarily mean achieving transparency in other forms.
 Therefore, transparency of isolation is not equivalent to the manifestation of consciousness.

 If an entity has no form, from the perspective of isolation, it has no determinations at all.
 Conceptually, it is the broadest concept, with no concept able to express it fully.
-It is the ultimate, the greatest basis.
+It is the ultimate, the greatest ground.
 If an entity has no form, from the perspective of motive force, it is free, because for motive force there are no constraints or obstacles left; it is the ultimate cause.
 If an entity has no form, from the perspective of manifestation, it is transparent, because for manifestation there is no obscuration left; it is the most open.

 Freedom, as the most fundamental self-cause, has no obstacles.
 From the perspective of transparency, it is transparent.
 Therefore, from the perspective of freedom, transparency is the freedom of transparency.